• Skip to primary navigation

 Map

-Playa Marbella is 88 kilometers (54 miles) from Liberia Airport and a 1.5 hour drive.
+Playa Marbella is 88 kilometers (54 miles) from Guanacaste Airport, around a 2 hour drive.

 How to get to Playa Marbella

 Driving is the best way to get to Playa Marbella since it’s in a rural area.
-You can find Frijolar and Marbella on Waze which we recommend to use.
-When you’re driving, look for signs that says “Frijolar.”
+You will need a car to get around to everything.
+You can find Frijolar and Marbella on Waze or Google Maps.

 There is one bus that goes from Santa Cruz to Nosara at 4 AM, 12:30 PM and 4 PM every day and only 1230 PM on Sundays that stops at Marbella.